 Then Jesus said to the crowds and to his disciples, "The scribes and the Pharisees sit on Moses' seat; therefore, do whatever they teach you and follow it; but do not do as they do, for they do not practice what they teach.
 They tie up heavy burdens, hard to bear, and lay them on the shoulders of others; but they themselves are unwilling to lift a finger to move them.
 They do all their deeds to be seen by others; for they make their phylacteries broad and their fringes long.
 They love to have the place of honour at banquets and the best seats in the synagogues, and to be greeted with respect in the marketplaces, and to have people call them rabbi.
 But you are not to be called rabbi, for you have one teacher, and you are all students.
 And call no one your father on earth, for you have one Father - the one in heaven.
 Nor are you to be called instructors, for you have one instructor, the Messiah.
 The greatest among you will be your servant.
 All who exalt themselves will be humbled, and all who humble themselves will be exalted."

-In the story of Ruth, we see how foreigners are absorbed within the family of Israel; and according to Jesus, every commandment rests on the supreme law of love.
+In the story of Ruth, we see how a loving spirit led this foreign woman to be accepted within the family of Israel; and according to Jesus, every commandment rests on the supreme law of love.
 The Book of Ruth has served many purposes.
-In its earliest form it goes far back to David's time and supports David as God's choice for king, despite the foreign blood in his veins.
-During the postexilic days this same book served the purpose of a minority group who opposed the wishes of the dominant priestly party at Jerusalem to rigorously separate the Jews from foreigners.
-Around this time the book was linked with the feast of Pentecost and the traditional wheat harvest.
-As Pentecost also commemorated the giving of the law on Mount Sinai, the Book of Ruth mysteriously pointed to another Pentecost, the first after the death of Jesus, when Jews from many nations were absorbed into the Church (Acts 2).
-This book's long history fades into the background as we start to read the lovely story, which combines agony and loss, peace and hope, but most of all the loving, mutual concern of mother-in-law and daughter-in-law.
+Its narrative goes back to David's time and supports David as God's choice for king, despite the foreign blood in his veins.
+During the postexilic days this book helped a minority group who opposed the idea of rigorously separating the Jews from foreigners.
+Around this time the book was linked with the traditional feast of Pentecost and the wheat-harvest.
+As Pentecost also commemorated the giving of the law on Mount Sinai, the Book of Ruth mysteriously suggested another Pentecost, when after the death of Jesus Jews from many nations were absorbed into the Church (Acts 2).
+We can bear this background in mind as we read this lovely story, which combines separation and loss with peace and hope, but most of all the loving, mutual concern of mother-in-law and daughter-in-law.
 The younger woman, Ruth, is drawn by affection for Naomi to opt for faith in Yahweh, "Wherever you go I will go, wherever you lodge I will lodge, your people shall be my people, and your God my God."

-Whereas Jesus begins with the love of God and proceeds from there to love of neighbour, the story of Ruth seems to show this process in reverse order: starting from her loyal love for her mother-in-law Naomi she arrives at the love of God.
+Whereas the Great Commandment is that we love God and proceeds from there to love of neighbour, Ruth's story seems to show this process in reverse order.
+Starting from her loyal love for her mother-in-law Naomi she arrives at the love of God.
 Elsewhere, too, the Bible affirms that this natural, healthy neighbourly love has its source and strength in divine love: We love, because God first loved us.
 Naomi and Ruth return to Bethlehem as poor widows, with little to show for their life so far.
 But all turns out well for them, because they are guided by love.

 Jesus tells his disciples that they have only one Father, and he is in heaven, and they have only one Teacher, namely, the Christ.
 Some of his disciples probably thought of themselves as teachers; indeed, at the very end of Matthew's gospel, Jesus does send them out as teachers, to make disciples of all nations... teaching them to observe everything that I have commanded you.
 Yet here he tells them, to us, 'you have only one teacher.'